iRNA-COSI/APAeval/challenges/identification/I2_benchmark/I2_specification.md

 #### Format 1

-This BED file contains PAS identified by the benchmarked tool from RNAseq data
+This BED file contains single-nucleotide position of poly(A) sites identified by the benchmarked method.
+Fields:

+- **chrom** - the name of the chromosome
+- **chromStart** - the starting position of the feature in the chromosome
+- **chromEnd** - the ending position of the feature in the chromosome; as identified PAS are single-nucleotide, the ending position is the same as starting position
+- **name** - defines the name of the identified poly(A) site
+- **score** - not used, leave as "."
+- **strand** - defines the strand; either "." (=no strand) or "+" or "-".

 #### Format 2

-This BED file contains PAS identified from the orthogonal 3'end-seq dataset
+This BED file contains single-nucleotide position of poly(A) sites identified from the orthogonal 3'end-seq dataset.
+Fields:

+- **chrom** - the name of the chromosome
+- **chromStart** - the starting position of the feature in the chromosome
+- **chromEnd** - the ending position of the feature in the chromosome; as identified PAS are single-nucleotide, the ending position is the same as starting position
+- **name** - defines the name of the identified poly(A) site
+- **score** - not used, leave as "."
+- **strand** - defines the strand; either "." (=no strand) or "+" or "-".

 ## Outputs